What's new

 • Verify page shows 'strong match' and 'likely match' labels when a fuzzy match is found.

-The browser extension was published to Edge Add-ons, and a batch of small fixes landed across the site and extension.
+Upgraded cryptographic signatures for registrations, the browser extension was published to Edge Add-ons, and a batch of small fixes landed across the site and extension.

 Browser extension